ibm-cloud-docs/cli/plugins/cbr/context-based-restrictions.md

 ### `ibmcloud cbr api-types` [Deprecated]{: tag-deprecated}
 {: #cbr-cli-api-types-command}

 This command is deprecated.
-Use `ibmcloud-cbr-service` to get API types instead.
+Use `ibmcloud cbr service` to get API types instead.
 {: deprecated}

 [Deprecated] This operation lists all available API types.
 This operation is now deprecated and it is recommended to use the service command instead.